bhrutledge/exploring-venv/slides.md

 ???

 - Specifying a different version requires a command line argument
-- For the sake of clarity and consistency
+- For clarity and consistency, use `python -m virtualenv`

 ---
 classes: small